How to Plan a Successful Campus Tour of Boston’s Top Colleges

 At 84 Massachusetts Avenue, your driver can safely let students off the bus.
 When you partner with a company like GOGO Charters, you won’t have to worry about finding parking.
 We’ll ensure that your driver knows where to park so that you can focus on your upcoming trip.

+For future reference, you can schedule a tour in advance through the Harvard University Visitor Center.
 Once you arrive in Cambridge, ask your driver to drop students off at Mt.
 Auburn Street between Holyoke Street and Plympton Street.
 Tours begin at the Harvard Information Center and are led by current students.

 Your guide will use their personal experience at Harvard to teach students what to expect.
 They’ll also be available to answer questions about housing, admissions, financial aid, extracurricular activities, and more.